grevian/Vumble-B/README.md

 # Vumble-B

-This project is a bridge to create a simple bridge between Mumble http://mumble.sourceforge.net/ and Ventrilo http://www.ventrilo.com/
+This project is a bridge to create a simple bridge between [Mumble](http://mumble.sourceforge.net/) and [Ventrilo](http://www.ventrilo.com/)

-It uses libventrilo3 from http://www.mangler.org/ to interface with Ventrilo, and https://github.com/pcgod/libmumbleclient to interface with Mumble
+It uses libventrilo3 from [Mangler](http://www.mangler.org/) to interface with Ventrilo, and [libmumbleclient](https://github.com/pcgod/libmumbleclient) to interface with Mumble

 ## Heads Up